 Why get vaccinated while pregnant?

-Furthermore, vaccination of mothers can transfer immunity to their babies.
-Young children have less effective immune systems, and are more prone to infection than adults.
-Millions of flu vaccinations have been given to pregnant and breastfeeding women.
+Furthermore, vaccination of mothers can transfer immunity to their babies, which is especially valuable as infants cannot get their flu vaccine until they are at least 6 months old.
+Young children have less effective immune systems and are more prone to infection than adults.

 What are the side effects of the flu shot?